 Cost Per Action is calculated by dividing the total ad spend by the total attributed conversions.
 The result is how much you’ll pay for each individual action.
 CPA is similar to other forms of performance advertising in which the network publisher assumes more risk and/or responsibility, such as CPV (Cost Per View) advertising, CPCV (Cost Per Completed View) advertising, and CPE (Cost Per Engagement) advertising, to name just a few.

 It can be easy to confuse CPA advertising with the Cost Per Engagement model.
 This confusion arises, in part, because different traffic providers define “engagements” and “actions” differently.
-Both terms refer to user activity that occurs as a result of an ad campaign.
-At Tapjoy, we define engagements as events that occur once a user has installed a new app.
+Both terms refer to user activity that occurs as a result of an in-app ad campaign.
+At Tapjoy, we define engagements as events that occur as a part of an app promotion, within the advertiser app.
 Actions, meanwhile, are events that occur outside of an app, typically on mobile web.
+While the ad itself is hosted within an in-app environment, the conversion does not occur in-app.
+This is significant because iOS and Android platforms have different guidelines for marketers in the in-app environment.
+CPA ads are permitted on both platforms, while CPE ads are limited to Android devices due to the in-app conversion point.
 CPA is ideal for performance marketers and direct response advertisers, while CPE is well-suited to app user acquisition.

 Like any other form of advertising, Cost Per Action has its benefits, but it’s not foolproof.
 The most obvious benefit is the reduced risk factor.
 When you’re not paying for ad placement unless that ad gets a substantial result, your budget goes further.
 And if you’re not getting the desired results, you can reinvest that budget into different placements, demographics, creative, etc.; ultimately, negative results aren’t nearly as expensive.